 Variations on Taboule

-Add cucumbers for a more refreshing salad.
-This does change the flavor, but it’s also quite tasty.
+Add a cucumber (or English cucumber) for a more refreshing salad.
+This does change the flavor significantly, but it’s also quite tasty.

-Add chopped mint as well – I plan on trying it this way soon!
+Add chopped fresh mint leaves as well – I plan on trying it this way soon!

 Some recipes call for pomegranate seeds (arils) instead of tomato.